lambdaclass/concrete/ROADMAP.md

     to reduce the trusted base of the toolchain itself.
 This is NOT a near-term migration commitment and must not block Phase 7-19 work; it is a research bet to keep visible so the project does not stop at verifying user programs while leaving the compiler as an opaque trust-me artifact.
+This rewrite-in-Concrete route is complementary to the Phase 14 verified-compiler endgame; the primary route there is proving the existing Lean-hosted passes semantics-preserving, not re-implementing them.

+    This is distinct from the Phase 14/15 independent certificate checker.
+That checker re-derives narrow predicates over compiler artifacts in a small Lean target; this research item asks whether selected compiler passes should be implemented or mirrored in Concrete itself.
+Do not delay the independent checker while waiting for self-hosting evidence.

     First pressure-test only: choose one narrow pass or checker helper with a small state space (for example a value-flow checker slice, a type-policy